MrBliz/blizard.io_old/input/about.md

 Title: About Me
 ---
 I'm Liam Blizard, a software developer available for contract hire based in London.
 I used to be a pub landlord, but then rediscovered a childhood love of tinkering with computers and retrained as a developer in my late 20's.
-I have over 10 years experience working in the field.
+I've now beimg doing this stuff since 200&

 I mostly work with cloud technologies these days and having ample experience with Azure, and a bit of experience with AWS.
 If your project involves working with image processing and/or mapping, I'd love to talk!